tasket/wyng-backup/README.md

 The default authmin time is 2 minutes.
 Specifying a -1 will cancel a prior authentication and 0 will skip storing the authentication.

-The `--passcmd` option takes a string representing a shell command that outputs a passphrase, which Wyng then reads instead of issuing an input prompt for the passphrase.
+The `--passcmd` option takes a string representing a shell command that outputs a passphrase to _stdout_ which
+Wyng then reads instead of prompting for passphrase input.
 If a prior auth from `--authmin` is active, this option is ignored and the command will not be executed.